 - Early pilots are in controlled factory environments

-Boston Dynamics demonstrated Atlas doing task sequences on stage.
-This was the clearest public look at the production hardware handling a string of actions instead of single stunts.
+CES 2026, Las Vegas.
+Boston Dynamics demonstrated Atlas executing task sequences on stage β the clearest public look yet at the production hardware handling a chain of actions rather than isolated stunts.
+This is a demo, not a deployment.

 Boston Dynamics Atlas on a factory floor (Image credit: Boston Dynamics)